 This leaves us with a tie of 3-3, but what do I know?
 I just picked six books at random.
 Please add to the list by citing your favorite WWEnd authors, or even authors not yet in our database.
 Hell, cast your own vote.
 We just need to break this tie.
 Please hurry, though.
 We only have until 6PM before the latest scheduled apocalypse.

 Many of us are anticipating the new Green Lantern movie coming out this summer.
-What WWEnders may not know is the connection between award winning science fiction books and GL’s oath:
+[4/25/2013 UPDATE: There are now rumors of GL2 in connection with the Justice League film] What WWEnders may not know is the connection between award winning science fiction books and GL’s oath:

 In brightest day, in blackest night